 2017 Renovation and Redesign

 After 28 months of construction, the mall completed a $50 million makeover in the fall of 2017.
 As the third renovation in 50 years, the new mall was designed by James Corner Field Operations, the masterminds behind New York City's famous High Line park.
-The redesigned Nicollet is expected to inject $105 million in new revenue, add nearly 3,000 jobs in downtown and increase property values in the area by $57 million.
-Its coolest new feature is the Nicollet lighting system, including the Light Walk, Nicollet Lanterns, and street light beacons.
+Nicollet was redesigned with the hopes of injecting more than $100 million in new revenue, add nearly 3,000 jobs downtown, and increase property values in the area by $57 million.
+One of the redesign's most anticipated features was the Nicollet lighting system, including the Light Walk, Nicollet Lanterns, and street light beacons.

-The Light Walk—a two-block-long overhead installation made from mirrored fins and programmable LED lights—brings light, color, and movement into Nicollet Center.
-Check the Lighting Events Calendar to find out which events are supported by our lighting system.
+The Light Walk—a two-block-long overhead installation made from mirrored fins and programmable LED lights—brings light, color, and movement into Nicollet Center, and is the center of the area's lighting events schedule.

 History of Nicollet Mall

-Nicollet Avenue has been downtown Minneapolis' shopping district and civic "Main Street" for more than 100 years when department stores such as the now-defunct Dayton's opened in the beginning of the 20th century.
+Nicollet Avenue has been downtown Minneapolis' shopping district and civic "Main Street" for more than 100 years, since stores such as the now-defunct Dayton's opened at the beginning of the 20th century.
 It saw the transition between horse-drawn carriages to cars parked in front of its eclectic storefronts.

 Nicollet Avenue's fortunes declined in the 1950s with the nationwide trend of shopping centers and residential neighborhoods relocating to the suburbs.
 Then, in the 1960s, skyways were built throughout downtown Minneapolis, connecting offices and residential buildings and removing pedestrian traffic from the city streets.
 These enclosed skyways also kept people warm in the middle of Minnesota's frigid cold winters.
 The Minneapolis Skyway System is the largest, contiguous system of enclosed bridges in the world, composed of around eight miles of pathways connecting 80 city blocks.